the-lord-of-stars/mini-template/README.md

   * Set `OPENAI_MODEL = "gpt-4o"` in `.studio/.env` file or any other model of your choice,
   * Set `LLM_PROVIDER = "openai"` in `.studio/.env` file

-The evaluation server uses Azure OpenAI to run your submission once you upload your submission, and you do \*not\* need to fill in the Azure OpenAI endpoint, API key, and deployment name.

 <!--
 - [Optional]: If you want to use LangSmith.
 Sign up for LangSmith [here](https://smith.langchain.com/).
 Use it within your workflow [here](https://www.langchain.com/langsmith), and relevant library [docs](https://docs.smith.langchain.com/).
   - Set `LANGCHAIN_API_KEY`, `LANGCHAIN_TRACING_V2=true` in `.studio/.env` file -->